nostradomus/atmega88-168-328_programmer_shield/README.md

 ## What

 This repo provides you with all necessary info (and files) to build an Arduino shield to program [Atmel](http://www.atmel.com)'s **[atmega88/168/328](http://www.microchip.com/design-centers/8-bit/microchip-avr-mcus)** 𝜇-controllers.
-For that matter, the underlying Arduino board should be loaded with the ISP-programmer sketch (built-in example).
+For that matter, the underlying Arduino board should be loaded with the [ISP-programmer sketch](source/ArduinoISP.ino) (built-in example).
+The below shown version is targeted to µ-controllers which will run on the internal 8MHz oscillator.
+An alternative shield with 16MHz crystal (such as on the original Arduino Uno board) is currently in design phase.

 [![PCB - component side](images/component_side-frontal_view-s.png)](images/component_side-frontal_view.png) [![PCB - copper side](images/copper_side-frontal_view-s.png)](images/copper_side-frontal_view.png)

 ## Why

 After having tested one of your new marvelous ideas with an existing eco-system, a lot of airwires and a piece of breadboard, you will probably start designing a state-of-the-art custom pcb to finalize the building of your project.
-During such a design phase, I however got tired of wiring up the ISP connector over-and-over-again.
-As (like many people) I was having a spare UNO, which could serve as an ISP programmer, I decided to design a minimalistic shield to fit on top of it.
+During such a design phase, I however got tired of wiring up the ISPC connector over-and-over-again.
+As (like many people) I was having a spare UNO, which could serve as an [in-circuit serial programmer](https://en.wikipedia.org/wiki/In-system_programming), I decided to design a minimalistic shield to fit on top of it.

 ## How